 Deer stalking: Friends who have stalked them say that the most difficult deer to cull, and kill, are Sika.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Is this true, and why should they be so tough, on both counts?

 DEER STALKING